Macflight38/Macflight38/README.md

 - 👋 Hi, I’m @Macflight38
-- 👀 I’m interested in IT LINUX
+- 👀 I’m interested in AI AUTOMATION
-- 🌱 I’m currently learning N8N MAKE JAVASCRIPT
+- 🌱 I’m currently N8N PROFIL+
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...